-State Water Board Resolution No. 68-16, the Statement of Policy with Respect to Maintaining High Quality of Waters in California (the Antidegradation Policy) requires that disposal of waste into the waters of the State be regulated to achieve the highest water quality consistent with the maximum benefit to the people of the State.
+A. State Water Board Resolution No. 68-16 requires that disposal of waste into the waters of the State be regulated to achieve the highest water quality consistent with the maximum benefit to the people of the State.
 The quality of some waters is higher than established by adopted policies and that higher quality water must be maintained to the maximum extent possible consistent with the Antidegradation Policy.

-The Antidegradation Policy requires the following:
+The Antidegradation Policy requires the following.

-• Higher quality water will be maintained until it has been demonstrated to the State that any change will be consistent with the maximum benefit to the people of the State, will not unreasonably affect present and anticipated beneficial use of the water, and will not result in water quality less than that prescribed in the Basin Plan.

-- Any activity that produces waste or may produce waste or increased volume or concentration of waste, and discharges to existing high quality waters will be required to meet waste discharge requirements that will result in the best practicable treatment or control the discharge necessary to assure pollution or nuisance will not occur, and the highest water quality consistent with the maximum benefit of the people of the State will be maintained. - A. Maximum Benefit to the People of the State.
-In a semi-arid climate, such as that of the San Diego Region, the maximum benefit to the people of the State can only be achieved by ensuring long and short-term protection of economic opportunities, human health, and environmental protection.
+- Higher quality water will be maintained until it has been demonstrated to the State that any change will be consistent with the maximum benefit to the people of the State, will not unreasonably affect present and anticipated beneficial use of the water, and will not result in water quality less than that prescribed in the Basin Plan. - Any activity that produces a waste or may produce waste or increased volume or concentration of waste, and discharges to existing high quality waters will be required to meet waste discharge requirements that will result in the best practicable treatment or control of the discharge necessary to assure pollution or nuisance will not occur, and the highest water quality consistent with the maximum benefit to the people of the State will be maintained. - B. Maximum Benefit to the People of the State.
+In a semi-arid climate, such as that of the San Diego Region, the maximum benefit to the people of the State can only be achieved by ensuring long and short-term protection of economic opportunities, human health, and the environment.
 In order to do that, water uses must be better matched to water quality, and use of local supplies must be encouraged to the extent possible, including reusing treated wastewater that would otherwise flow to the ocean or other salt sinks without supporting beneficial uses during transmission.

-The use of recycled water in place of both raw and potable water supplies for the non-potable uses allowed under this Order improves water supply availability and helps to ensure that higher quality water will continue to be available for human uses and for in stream uses for fish and wildlife.
-The discharge to create a seawater intrusion barrier near Ysidora Flats will reduce the volume disposed to the ocean and contribute to groundwater quality improvements in the Ysidora Basin as well. - B. Present and Anticipated Uses of Water and Water Quality Prescribed in the Basin Plan.
-Constituents associated with recycled water that have the potential to degrade groundwater quality include Total Dissolved Solids (TDS or salts), nutrients, pathogens (represented by coliform bacteria), and disinfection by-products (DBPs).
-The use of recycled water permitted under the Order will not unreasonably affect present and anticipated beneficial uses or result in water quality that is less than that prescribed in the Basin Plan because of the following characteristics and requirements associated with each of the recycled water constituents of concern. - 1.
-Nitrogen.
-This Order raises the total nitrogen discharge specification to be consistent with the recently relaxed groundwater quality objective for nitrate in the subbasin.6 Allowing some degradation of water quality with respect to nitrogen is reasonable because it makes recycled water cheaper to produce by relaxing nitrogen treatment requirements, and will not cause groundwater quality to be less than that prescribed in the Basin Plan.
+The use of recycled water in place of both raw and potable water supplies for the non-potable uses allowed under this Order improves water supply availability and helps to ensure that higher quality water will continue to be available for human uses and for in stream uses for fish and wildlife. - C. Present and Anticipated Uses of Water and Water Quality Prescribed in the Basin Plan.
+Constituents associated with recycled water that have the potential to degrade groundwater quality include TDS, nutrients, pathogens (represented by coliform bacteria), disinfection by-products (DBPs), and manganese.
+The use of recycled water permitted under the Order will not unreasonably affect present and anticipated beneficial uses or result in water quality that is less than that prescribed in the Basin Plan because of the following characteristics and requirements applicable policies associated with each of the recycled water constituents of concern. - 1.
+Total Dissolved Solids.
+TDS can be present in recycled water at a concentration that can degrade groundwater quality.
+Use of recycled water with high TDS concentrations can impact receiving water TDS levels.
+The TDS groundwater quality objective is 3,000 mg/L in the Mission San Diego HSA, where recycled water from the Facility is planned to be used in the future.
+TDS concentrations in recycled water are not expected to adversely affect groundwater quality because recycled water TDS concentrations according to the Engineering (Title 22) Report for the Civita Water Reclamation Facility are proposed to be equivalent or below the TDS groundwater quality objectives in the HA/HSA in which recycled water will be used.